FeatureBaseDB/www/content/docs/tutorials.md

     fp = list(AllChem.GetMorganFingerprintAsBitVect(mol, 2, nBits=4096).GetOnBits())
     ```

-* Query all chembl_id that has all “on” positions from inverse view, return list of chembl_id
+* Query all chembl_id that have all "on" positions from the inverse view, return list of chembl_id

     ```python
     bit_maps = ["Bitmap(position_id=%s, frame=%s, inversed=%s)" % (f, frame, True) for f in fp]